itaibiton/cyfox-auth/README.md

 ## Overview

 Cyfox Authentication System is a comprehensive authentication solution built with Next.js, Firebase, and NextAuth.
-It supports traditional email and password registration/login, multifactor authentication (MFA) with OTP (One-Time Password), and social login via GitHub and Facebook.
-This system is designed to provide a secure and user-friendly authentication experience, leveraging Firebase for backend services and NextAuth for session management.
+It supports traditional email and password registration/login, multifactor authentication (MFA) with OTP (One-Time Password), and social login via GitHub.This system is designed to provide a secure and user-friendly authentication experience, leveraging Firebase for backend services and NextAuth for session management.

 ## Features